keyz/react-atv-img/README.md

 #### Data
 - `layers`: Required.
 An array of image URLs.
 The images will be stacked on top of each other and the _last_ element will be at the top.
 - `isStatic`: Optional.
 A boolean value.
-It disables the parallax effect when it evaluates to `true`, and shows the flattened image (`staticFallback`) instead.
+When it evaluates to `true`, it disables the parallax effect, and shows the flattened image (`staticFallback`) instead.
 - `staticFallback`: Optional.
 A flattened image that contains all the layers.

 #### Styling: use the following options to set up the width/height of the entire component